Zinc42/-JIC-2118-Distal-Radius-Fracture-Analysis/README.md

 Once you see the list of errors, you should click on it, and it should automatically take you to the necessary place.
 If the error looks like:

 Then you should look at the **Team** dropdown under the Signing and Capabilities heading.
 You should change the team to be your personal developer account.
 This will allow the app to build on the device.

+Click the run button again, and it should build for your device.
+Once that's done, the device should automatically open the app.
+The app will keep running until you either exit through your device, or if you stop running through Xcode by clicking the stop button.

+To keep it running outside of Xcode, you can run hold the run button to show this popup:

+Then click on profile, and then run the app again.
+This will open another window that gives you options to analyze how the app runs, but you can just ignore it.
+Once it's done putting the app on your device, you can open it on your own without the use of Xcode.
+This will last for 7 days because the app was signed onto the device with a temporary license that lasts for 7 days.